-Here are some of our favorite marketing emails celebrating Chinese New year, plus some additional tips to make holiday emails stand out:
+Here are some of our favorite marketing emails celebrating Chinese New year, plus some additional tips to make holiday emails stand out.

-Paul Smith taps into tradition
+1. Paul Smith

-Paul Smith welcomed in the Lunar New Year by promoting pig-themed products.
+Paul Smith welcomed in the year of the pig by promoting pig-themed products.
 Choosing red wallets is a nice touch, as money is traditionally gifted in a red envelope at Chinese New Year.

 Including information about the company's delivery and returns policy is a good way to reassure customers that they are going to have a convenient shopping experience.

-Mungo & Maud provides the cute factor
+3. Mungo & Maud

 Showing images of products in situ increases engagement by helping shoppers imagine how they will feel when they own the product.
 Around special occasions, you can give emails an extra boost by incorporating the holiday theme into product images.
-Mungo & Maud has done this to great effect by including some adorable pigs in its stylish product photos:
+Mungo & Maud has done this to great effect by including some adorable pigs in its stylish product photos.